mfkimbell/react-typescript-notes/README.md

 the `return` in the useEffect is a react default CLEANUP FUNCTION, so that's whhy the clearInterval only runs when it unmounts the dependency array decides whether the cleanup function is run. so it'll run if "running" changes.

+#### A memory leak would be caused if we hid the timer (making it unmount), but it doesn't clear the interval.
+Same if we paginated away from it.

 ---<img width="778" alt="Screenshot 2025-03-28 at 2 23 29 PM" src="https://github.com/user-attachments/assets/0700f89f-a091-4203-8b8d-af375e811101" />